jeremy6d/socialmemorycomplex.net/_posts/2008-12-02-how-do-you-define-progress.markdown

 ---
 wordpress_id: 1216
 title: How do you define progress?
-excerpt: "&quot;Tim [Lee] has a very particular measure that he uses to measure progress, and it includes more automation, more use of computers, more development of capital intensive industries.
-But that\x92s not the only direction that you can measure progress, and in fact Tim\x92s measures seem to evidence a fixation on the tools rather than the results.&quot;"
+excerpt: "Tim [Lee] has a very particular measure that he uses to measure progress, and it includes more automation, more use of computers, more development of capital intensive industries.
+But that's not the only direction that you can measure progress, and in fact Tim's measures seem to evidence a fixation on the tools rather than the results."
 wordpress_url: http://delicious.com/url/5916351024e20e1f18ee43bf6d3426ba#jeremy6d
 layout: post
 ---
-&quot;Tim [Lee] has a very particular measure that he uses to measure progress, and it includes more automation, more use of computers, more development of capital intensive industries.
-But that’s not the only direction that you can measure progress, and in fact Tim’s measures seem to evidence a fixation on the tools rather than the results.&quot;
+"Tim [Lee] has a very particular measure that he uses to measure progress, and it includes more automation, more use of computers, more development of capital intensive industries.
+But that's not the only direction that you can measure progress, and in fact Tim's measures seem to evidence a fixation on the tools rather than the results."